neodaoist/guilds888/README.md

-## GUILDS
+# GUILDS

-An 8x8x8 musical hypercube, MELTABLE into 512 audio-emotional moments Composed with PAPER and PENCIL, for ICon Arts and the Sibiu Philharmonic Orchestra
+An 8x8x8 musical hypercube, MELTABLE into 💙 512 audio-emotional moments

+Composed with PAPER and PENCIL, for ICon Arts and the Sibiu Philharmonic

-Inspired by eight Medieval craft GUILDS of Transilvania For CHAMBER QUINTET - flute, bassoon, viola, violin, percussion
+Inspired by the Medieval craft GUILDS of Sibiu, Transilvania, Romania

+For CHAMBER QUINTET - flute, bassoon, viola, violin, percussion

 Don't just 🔥 BURN your music NFTs.. ❤️‍🔥 MELT them

 ✨ GUILDS ✨

+---

 ## The Music

+- There are 8 GUILDS, each represented musically, eg Blacksmiths, Candlemakers, Glassblowers, etc.
-- The total piece is 8 movements, 12 minutes long, for flute, bassoon, violin, viola, and mixed percussion.
+- The total piece is 8 movements, ~12 min long — for flute, bassoon, violin, viola, and mixed percussion
-- There are 8 GUILDS, represented musically, eg Blacksmiths, Candlemakers, Cobblers, etc.

 [bts paper and pencil score scanned]
 [bts rehearsal]